 I’ve since banked a lot of points from using the card so I was a little worried when they announced a merger with Marriott – how would the program change?
 Would it become better?
 Worse?
 No change?

 So far, not a lot of change (besides a name change to Marriott Bonvoy) and the introduction of a whole slew of hotels.

 Marriott Bonvoy Boundless Card – Promotion & Card Details

 The Marriott Rewards Premier Plus Card includes the following:

-- Get 75,000 bonus points after spending $3,000 in purchases within in the first three months of opening the account
+- Get 75,000 bonus points after you spend $3,000 on purchases in the first 3 months of opening your account

 - Earn 6X points for every $1 you spend at a participating Marriott Bonvoy hotel

 - Earn 2X points for every $1 spent on other purchases